peteryxu/aqd-cli-workshop/workshop/03-use-cases.md

 ### Completed!

 Congratulations, you have a good foundation in how to use Amazon Q CLI.

-We are now ready to proceed with the first part of building our application in [Part One](building-our-app-part-1.md)
+The next lab will show you how you can [use Amazon Q CLI to write code](/workshop/04-writing-code.md)